Skip to Content

 Residence permit on the basis of work

 There are more than 20 different residence permits that can be granted on the basis of work.
-You will find a list of the possible grounds for a residence permit on the page Applications.
+YSee the list of residence permit grounds on the page Residence permits on the basis of work.
 Which of the permits is the right permit for your employee depends on the nature of the employee's duties and possibly on the duration of the employment relationship.
 If your employee does not know which application to choose, the Application Finder will be of help.

 The processing of your employees’ applications will be faster if your company applies for and is granted employer certification.
-You can read more on the page Employer certification.
+Read more on the page Employer certification.

 Employees who are citizens of an EU or EEA country are allowed to work in Finland without restrictions.
 However, they must register their right of residence.
-If an employee of yours is a British citizen, read more on British citizens’ right to work in Finland.
+If your employee is a British citizen, read more on the employee’s right to work in Finland on the page Brexit permits.

 Notification of decision